bangaloresolutionshub/essbase/Lab100/LabGuide100.md

 ```
 "ciphertext": "Encrypted_Password"
 ```
-*Note* You also use KMS encryption to encrypt your Database Password and your Client Secret.
+*Note*  You must use KMS encryption to encrypt your Database Password and your Client Secret as shown above.

 Reference : (Click here)[https://docs.oracle.com/en/database/other-databases/essbase/19.3/essad/encrypt-values-using-kms.html]